jchodev/android-assessment/README.md

 # android-assessment
-This is template for assessment project
+This is balck project for assessment